johnportiz14/johnportiz14.github.io/_pages/about.md

 Expertise
 Profile](https://lanlexperts.elsevierpure.com/en/persons/john-philip-ortiz).

-I am open to collaboration, so please reach out to me at my email in the sidebar if you are interested in working with me!
+I have many research interests and am open to collaboration, so please reach out to me at my email in the sidebar if you are interested in working with me!